 WARNING: These troubleshooting and maintenance instructions are for use by qualified personnel only.
-To reduce the risk of electric shock, you should never attempt to open the inverter enclosure doors or perform any service or troubleshooting without prior training.
+To reduce the risk of electric shock, you should never attempt to open the inverter, DC, or AC enclosure doors, or perform any service or troubleshooting without prior training.
 Before attempting to service or troubleshoot the inverter, please read the entire manual.